rh-aiservices-bu/arc-model/attendee_instructions.md

 If you do not work for Red Hat, an environment will be provided for you as part of the workshop.

-Follow [this link](https://demo.redhat.com/workshop/7b85bw) (also found below) to claim an environment - simply enter your email and the password `redhat`.
+Follow the link found below to claim an environment - simply enter your email (any email belonging to you) and the password will be given during the presentation.

 https://demo.redhat.com/workshop/7b85bw

-After logging in, you'll be redirected to a site containing all the URls and logins you'll need to complete the workshop.
+After logging in, you'll be redirected to a site containing all the URLs and logins you'll need to complete the workshop.
 That page should look like this:

 ![](instructions/logins-screen.png)